 You can tell from the title that the authors are major evangelists for the webinar channel.
 The book is structured on their alliterative 7 pillars: Perspective, Plan, Promote, Present, Power Position, Pitch, and Partner.
 These make a good webinar framework, especially the Pitch or offer point.

 Learn the surefire method for successful webinars in this checklist.

 After doing more than 30 webinars for BrightEdge, my top tips are:

-After reviewing all these vertical marketing books, I again recommend Wiley’s Digital Marketing for Dummies for all beginners and early intermediate practitioners and any of the other books on the list for intermediate to advanced marketers.
+After reviewing all these digital marketing books, I again recommend Wiley’s Digital Marketing for Dummies for all beginners and early intermediate practitioners and any of the other digital marketing books on the list for intermediate to advanced marketers.